faithvoid/script.InsigniaConnectionTest/README.md

 ![1](screenshots/1.png)

 ## How to Install:
-- Copy the "Insignia Connection Test" folder to "Q:\scripts\Insignia Connection Test" on your Xbox,
+- Copy the "Insignia Connection Test" folder to "Q:\scripts\" on your Xbox
 - Run it from your Scripts menu!